enriquepablo/terms/README.rst

 Terms is a smart knowledge store.
 It is used to store knowledge, that can later be queried.
 It provides a declarative language with which to express the knowledge.
-It is smart because this language can be used to express rules, and these rules combine existing knowledge to produce new knowledge.
+I call it smart because its language can be used to express rules, and these rules combine existing knowledge to produce new knowledge.

 Terms is licensed under the GPLv3, and is hosted at